conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 description: Concentrated topics
 ---

 Topic Concentration helps reduce costs on low-volume topics.
-It does this by co-locating messages from multiple topics on the same physical topic behind the scenes.
+It does this by co-locating messages from multiple topics (called logical topics) on the same physical topic behind the scenes.

 This is totally transparent for consumers and producers that continue to write into topics normally.